symfony/symfony-docs/best_practices.rst

 Extending your controllers from this base controller couples your application to Symfony.
-Coupling is generally wrong, but it may be OK in this case because controllers shouldn't contain any business logic.
+Coupling is generally wrong, but it may be OK in this case because controllers should not contain any business logic.
 Controllers should contain nothing more than a few lines of *glue-code*, so you are not coupling the important parts of your application.